umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Editing-Existing-Content/index.md

 ![Shows the standard tree view.](images/Non-listview.png)

 The screenshot below shows what a page with a listview could look like.
-When a page uses listview, there will be no standard tree for that page, insted there will be a table list when you click into the page.
+When a page uses listview, there will be no standard tree for that page, instead there will be a table list when you click into the page.

 ![Shows the regular listview.](images/List-view.png)